cloudigrade/cloudigrade/README.md

 You can verify that settings were stored correctly by checking the files it created in your `~/.aws/` directory.

+AWS Access within Docker is enabled via environment variables.
+Set the following variables in your local environment prior to running make start-compose.
+Values for these variables can be found in your `~/.aws/` directory.

+    AWS_ACCESS_KEY_ID
+    AWS_SECRET_ACCESS_KEY
+    AWS_DEFAULT_REGION

 ## Python virtual environment setup